-Can I use Mozdeh to collect all tweets relevant to a topic that is in the future or less than two weeks old?
+Can Mozdeh collect tweets relevant to a topic that is in the future or less than a week old?

-Can I use Mozdeh to collect all tweets made by one or more people, even if they are from a long time ago?
+Can Mozdeh collect tweets from a set of tweeters, even if they are from a long time ago?

-Can I use Mozdeh to collect all tweets relevant to a topic that is over two weeks old?
+Can Mozdeh collect all tweets relevant to a topic that is over a week old?